- Bitcoin Casinos

 Odds for Canelo Alvarez vs Callum Smith

 Smith Callum is posted as the heavy underdog for this one at (+460) and not too surprising given Canelo’s overall record in boxing is well-established and subject to admiration.
-Alvarez is posted at (-600) an overwhelming advantage owing to his titles across four division.
+Alvarez is posted at (-600) an overwhelming advantage owing to his titles across four divisions.

 Going down a notch would not be a first for Canelo who has taken on opponents from all spectrums, so why would the No. 1-ranked super middleweight and WBA champion be any different?